Hamza12700/drash/README.md

 drash foo
 ```

-Delete a file without storing it in the drashcan:
+Pass `--force/-f` flag to delete a file without storing it in the drashcan:
 ```
-# Pass --force or -f
 drash foo -f
 ```

-Pass no arguments and options to put files into drashcan in fuzzy find mode:
+Pass no arguments and options to put files into drashcan by search for them:
 ```
-# Will open fuzzy search menu
 drash
 ```